10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 David and Goliath is an abstract statue by Antoni Llena i Font inspired by the Somarrostro shanty town that occupied the nearby beach from 1882 until it was torn down in 1966.

 The statue consists of a large white metal rectangle supported by three thin stainless steel legs.
-The rectangle symbolizes laundry blowing in the wind and represents the people who used to live in the shanty town.
+The rectangle represents laundry blowing in the wind and symbolises life in the shanty town.

-There are four slots cut in the sheet, creating a ghost-like face that bears witness to the loss and reminds us that, in this case, it was Goliath who won the battle.
+Four slots are cut in the sheet, creating a ghost-like face that bears witness to the loss and reminds us that, in this case, Goliath won the battle.

 The giant fish sculpture which was designed by Frank Gehryy for the 1992 Barcelona Olympics